OpenSource-Communities/guestbook/README.md

 Instead of editing this README directly, you now add yourself by creating a single JSON file.
 This prevents merge conflicts when multiple people contribute simultaneously.

 ### Quick Start
+1. Fork and clone this repository
+2. Run `npm install` to install dependencies
-1. Go to the [`contributors/`](contributors/) directory
+3. Go to the [`contributors/`](contributors/) directory
-2. Create a file named `your-github-username.json`
+4. Create a file named `your-github-username.json`
-3. Fill it with your information (see template below)
+5. Fill it with your information (see template below)
+6. Test your contribution: `npm run contributors:preview your-github-username`
-4. Submit your PR with just that one file!
+7. Submit your PR with just that one file!

 ### Template
 ```json